eduardz1/Master-Thesis/presentation.typ

   === Implementation

   - Interface between Fortran and C++ through ISO C bindings #pause

-  - we had to conform to cuDSS's formalisms for matrices
+  - we had to conform to cuDSS's formalisms for matrices #pause
-  // - Communication layers built in-tree to support *multi-threading* and *MGMN* mode #pause
-  // - conversion between *COO* and *CSR* formats efficiently using algorithms from SciPy @SciPy #pause
-  // - Sparse to dense conversion for RHS using *cuSPARSE* #pause

   === Limitations of our Implementation

   - Currently faulty at high polynomial orders

+  #speaker-note[
+    - COO to CSR conversion
+    - CSR to dense using cuSPARSE, cuDSS only supports dense RHS
+    - Communication layer built in-tree to support multithreading and MGMN mode ]
 ]

 #slide[